BumblebeeBat/FlyingFox/docs/language_opcodes.md

 41 recurse %crash. this word should only be used in the definition of a word.

-42 match ( P X -- true/false )Use the binary to look up a defined word.
-Make sure the word matches the code that follows 'match', otherwise crash.
-P is a function, X is an integer.
+42 match ( P X -- true/false ) Takes 2 functions as input.
+One of the functions is a format.
+If the other function matches the format, then it returns true, otherwise it returns false.
+The format has several wild cards. -9 is used for recursively refering to itself. -10 is the code for any integer. -13 is for any fraction. -12 is for anything besides the call opcode. -11 is for anything.

 43 rem % (A B -- C) only works for integers.